microsoft/BotFramework-Composer/runtime/dotnet/azurewebapp/Schemas/readme.md

 `
 - Run a dotnet build on the azurewebapp project to verify if it passes build after adding custom actions to it.

-- Navigate to to the `Schemas (bot/runtime/azurewebapp/Schemas)` and then run the command `sh update.sh`.
+- Navigate to to the `Schemas (bot/runtime/azurewebapp/Schemas)` folder and then run the command `sh update.sh`.

 - Validate that the partial schema (MultiplyDialog.schema inside customaction/Schema) has been appended to the default sdk.schema file to generate one single consolidated sdk.schema file.